gotnochill815-web/SHL-Agent/README.md

-# SHL Assessment Recommendation System
+#  Assessment Recommendation System

 ## Overview

-This project is a conversational SHL Assessment Recommendation API that recommends the most suitable SHL assessments from natural language hiring requirements.
+This project is a conversational  Assessment Recommendation API that recommends the most suitable SHL assessments from natural language hiring requirements.

 The system combines **hybrid retrieval**, **semantic search**, **neural reranking**, and **conversational clarification** to recommend grounded SHL assessments while supporting multi-turn interactions.